+(r) Leases

-IFRS 16 - Leases ("IFRS 16") was issued in January 2016 and replaces IAS 17 - Leases, as well as some lease related interpretations.
-With certain exceptions for leases under twelve months in length or for assets of low value, IFRS 16 states that upon lease commencement a lessee recognises a right-of-use asset and a lease liability.
+IFRS 16 states that upon lease commencement a lessee recognises a right-of-use asset and a lease liability.
 The right-of-use asset is initially measured at the amount of the liability plus any initial direct costs.
 After lease commencement, the right-of-use asset is measured at cost less accumulated depreciation and accumulated impairment.
-Effective January 1, 2019, the Company adopted this standard using the modified retrospective approach, under which the cumulative effect of initial application was recognized in accumulated deficit at January 1, 2019.
-Other recently adopted standards effective on January 1, 2019, IFRS 3 and IFRIC 23, did not have a material effect on the Company's consolidated financial statements.